 If you click Settings under Remote Audio, you can choose whether you want to playback audio on the remote machine, on the client machine or neither.
 You can also enable recording from the client machine.

 In the Keyboard section, you have three options for handling Windows key combinations (such as ALT + TAB and CTRL + ALT + DEL).
-By default, these key combinations will be registered by the remote computer when you are in full screen, but if you're in Window mode, they'll be recognized by your computer (the client).
+By default, these key combinations will be registered by the remote computer when you are in full screen, but if you're in window mode, they'll be recognized by your computer (the client).
 For example, if you are in full screen and you press ALT + TAB, you'll switch between windows on the remote machine.
-If you're in Window mode, you'll ALT + TAB between windows on your computer.
+If you're in windowed mode, you'll ALT + TAB between windows on your computer.
 You can change this so that Windows key combinations are only recognized by the client machine or the host machine.

-Lastly, you can choose the settings for the ’Local devices and resources’.
+Lastly, you can choose the settings for the Local devices and resources.
 By default, you can share clipboards between machines (i.e. copy from the host and paste to the client) and print a document from the host machine on a printer connected to the client machine.

 The Programs tab allows you to run a specific program when you connect to the remote machine.
 This allows you to run single programs on the remote computer without having to navigate through Windows Explorer.
-To enable this feature, check the ’Start the following program on connection’ box and enter the program path and file name.
+To enable this feature, check the "Start the following program on connection" box and enter the program path and filename.
 If you want to set a working folder, type it in in the second box.

 The Experience tab lets you further tweak your settings for better performance.
 For example, it makes sense to disable the desktop background, menu and window animations since these aren't essential for most tasks you'll be performing remotely.
 You can also disable font smoothing to make text a little bit more readable, especially when the screen is resized.
-You can have Remote Desktop Connection choose the best settings for you based on your connection speed from the drop-down menu.
+Also, you can have Remote Desktop Connection choose the best settings for you based on your connection speed from the drop-down menu.

 The Advanced tab gives you additional options.
-You can change how Server authentication behaves.
+Here, you can change how Server authentication behaves.
 Normally, Remote Desktop Connection will check to make sure that the server name on the certificate matches the computer name you entered to initiate the connection.
-If they don’t match, you’ll be warned before connecting.
-You can choose to ’Connect and don’t warn me’ if you want to skip this message.
-This may be useful if you are using the IP address to connect to the remote machine, since the authentication will always fail if you do so, since the remote computer won’t identify itself on the server by its IP address (it will use its computer name instead).
-Or, you can choose ’Do not connect’ if the server authentication fails, which will cancel the connection without warning you if the server name doesn’t match.
+If they don't match, you'll be warned before connecting.

 Once you've chosen all of the settings you want, you can save your settings in the General tab and click Connect.

 Next, you'll be asked to enter your password.
-Use the password you would use to log in locally.
+Use the same password you would use to log in locally.

 If you used an IP address to connect, you'll see a warning about the server name on the certificate not matching the computer name you entered.
-This may happen if you didn't use the exact same capitalization when entering the computer name.
+This may also happen if you didn't use the exact same capitalization when entering the computer name.
 As long as the certificate name displayed is something you recognize, it's safe to click Yes and continue.